avantrec/avantrec.github.io/sonoplus/beta.md

 # SonoPlus Beta Trial

-**All SonoPlus beta trial places are now filled.
-Thank you to everyone for your interest!
-If you'd like to be kept up to date with future developments, please just send us an email at <a href="mailto:avantrec.ltd@gmail.com">avantrec.ltd@gmail.com</a>**
+**The SonoPlus beta trial has now concluded.
+Thank you to everyone for your interest!**

+**If you'd like to be kept up to date with future developments, please just send us an email at <a href="mailto:avantrec.ltd@gmail.com">avantrec.ltd@gmail.com</a>**
-The SonoPlus concept and device are currently in limited beta trial, with a small number of units being field-tested.
-The objectives of the beta trial are to discover how well SonoPlus works in a variety of user environments, test remote updates and device management, and gather feedback about the product concept.

-If you're interested in participating in the beta trial, please get in touch by email at <a href="mailto:avantrec.ltd@gmail.com">avantrec.ltd@gmail.com</a> and include the following information:

-1. The country you're based in
-1. Which Sonos speakers/players you have, and how many of each
-1. Which Apple devices you have from which you use (or will use) AirPlay
-1. Which audio sources (e.g., local music on iPhone, podcasts, BBC Sounds) you plan to use
-1. If you plan to use the [Instant Library](instantlibrary) NAS function

-If you're invited to participate in the beta trial, we'll send a SonoPlus unit to you free of charge (we're covering the costs of the first batch of devices as a development expense).

-If you participate in the beta trial you agree to make use of the SonoPlus and let us know about your experiences.
-You also agree that we can remotely manage your SonoPlus device, for the sole purposes of updating its software and monitoring its performance (including troubleshooting).
-See the [FAQ](faq.html#remote-management) for more information on remote management. **No** personal information of any kind will be shared with any third party, and our GDPR privacy policy can be found [here](../gdpr_privacy).

-Thanks for your interest in the SonoPlus beta trial.